Light, Form and Color

 Amorphous Minerals

-While most minerals organize themselves into perfect, repetitive geometric patterns (crystals), amorphous substances lack an organized internal structure.
+While the majority of minerals organize themselves into perfect, repeating geometric patterns (crystals), amorphous substances lack an organized internal structure.

-Old Mine and Old European cuts are antique diamond shapes crafted entirely by hand.
-They are characterized by being "plumper," having a deep pavilion, a flat culet, and being designed to sparkle under candlelight.
-The simple difference lies in the shape: the Old Mine Cut is square with rounded corners (cushion-shaped), while the Old European Cut is perfectly round.
+Old Mine and Old European cuts are antique diamond shapes crafted entirely by hand, characterized by being deeper ("chunkier"), having a deep pavilion, a flat culet, and being designed to sparkle under candlelight.
+The simple difference lies in the shape: the Old Mine Cut is square with rounded corners (like a cushion) and the Old European Cut is perfectly round.

 Brilliant

-Diamond is the material (the carbon mineral); brilliant is the shape (the round cut with 57/58 facets).
+Diamond is the material (the carbon mineral); Brilliant is the shape (the round cut of 57 or 58 facets).
 The modern brilliant cut was developed mathematically by the engineer Marcel Tolkowsky in 1919.
 It was designed to have exactly 57 or 58 facets positioned at perfect angles.
-The purpose of this cut is purely optical: to ensure that light entering through the top of the stone bounces off the pavilion facets and returns almost entirely to the eye of the observer.
-This maximizes to the extreme the gem's three optical phenomena: brightness (reflected white light), fire (the dispersion into rainbow colors), and scintillation (the flashes of light when the stone moves).
+The purpose of this cut is purely optical: to cause the light entering through the top of the stone to bounce off the pavilion facets at the bottom and return almost entirely to the eyes of the observer.
+This extremely maximizes the gem's three optical phenomena: brightness (reflected white light), fire (the dispersion into rainbow colors), and scintillation (the flashes of light when the stone moves).

 Brilliant Cut